Iron-Rich Foods: 10 Best Sources to Boost Your Iron Levels

 Iron-Rich Foods: Best Sources to Boost Your Iron Levels

 Iron is a vital mineral that plays a key role in transporting oxygen through the blood, supporting energy levels, brain function, and immune health.
-Low iron can lead to fatigue, dizziness, and anaemia.
+Low iron may contribute to fatigue, dizziness, or anaemia in some cases.
 The good news?
 You can prevent iron deficiency by eating iron-rich foods daily.
 In this blog, we’ll explore the top animal- and plant-based sources of iron, how to enhance absorption, and tips to meet your daily iron needs.

 What is Iron and Why is it Important?

-Iron plays a central role in the production of haemoglobin, a protein in red blood cells responsible for carrying oxygen to various parts of the body.
+Iron is essential for haemoglobin production—the protein in red blood cells that transports oxygen from the lungs to the rest of the body [1].
 It also supports the immune system and the functioning of certain hormones.
-Adequate iron levels are necessary to prevent conditions like iron deficiency anaemia, which can cause symptoms such as tiredness, headaches, and shortness of breath.
+Maintaining adequate iron levels may help reduce the risk of iron deficiency anaemia, which can cause symptoms such as tiredness, headaches, and shortness of breath [2].

 Types of Iron in Food: Haem vs. Non-Haem